 The best cordless hot glue gun for crafts

 It’s extremely affordable compared to some of the above options.
+It’s actually semi-cordless and so easy to use!
 You get three minutes of cordless use but you can also use it corded – a must-have for spontaneous crafters!

 My favorite feature is the stand/base with a pad to catch glue drips.
-While I do not own it, it’s on my wishlist.
 The biggest catch: it’s not rechargeable.
 It simply stays hot with a warming pad that allows you to take it and move it around.
 So you won’t really be able to take it outdoors to do a huge DIY (I do have a recommendation for that below), however you won’t be restricted by a cord as you actually maneuver around your craft.